ksu-cs-textbooks/cis301/content/6-chapter/6_1-univRules.md

 This will let us show that it doesn't matter what variable we use with a universal quantifier -- both `∀ x P(x)` and `∀ y P(y)` are saying the same thing: *for all individuals, P holds for that individual*.

-Since the top-level operator of our conclusion is a for all statement, we see that we will need to use for all introduction.
+Since the top-level operator of our conclusion is a for-all statement, we see that we will need to use for all introduction.
 Following the pattern above, we open a subproof and introduce a fresh individual, `a`.
-Since we wish to introduce the for all statement `∀ y P(y)`, then we know we need to reach `P(a)` by the end of our subproof:
+Since we wish to introduce the for-all statement `∀ y P(y)`, then we know we need to reach `P(a)` by the end of our subproof:

 ```text
 ∀ x P(x) ⊢ ∀ y P(y)